-- You have the option of choosing different types of inks for different materials, finish and look.
+- You can choose different types of inks for different materials, finish and look.

 - You can explore different options by manipulating the screen printing process and achieve custom results.

 - You can do it yourself.
-With the right materials and tools, screen printing can be done easily at home.
+With the right materials and tools, you can screen print at home.

 Below we’ll explain in detail the whole process required to achieve the perfect screen printed product in this 15 steps…